 In order to receive note taking assistance as an accommodation, students must be present for class and be attentive.
 In rare instances, the student may have an accommodation to receive notes when not present for class.

-- Option 2: Instructors may locate two in class note-takers who take notes on laptop computer.
-The note takers would e–mail the notes to the instructor, or the student if the student's email is provided in such a way that the student cannot be identified, at the conclusion of class.
-If forwarded to the instructor, the notes should either be forwarded to the student, posted in an accessible location (Blackboard or Website) or printed and provided to the student In order to receive this accommodation, students must be present for class and be attentive.
+- Option 3: Note-takers take notes on their laptop computer.
+The note takers would e–mail the notes to the instructor, or the student if the student’s email is provided in such a way that the student cannot be identified, at the conclusion of class.
+If forwarded to the instructor, the notes should either be forwarded to the student, posted in an accessible location (Canvas or website) or printed and provided to the student In order to receive this accommodation, students must be present for class and be attentive.
 This must be done within 24 hours of class.

-- Option 3: Instructors may give copies of classroom lecture notes, power point presentation, transparencies, or overheads that they use for daily lectures.
-Instructors may utilize Blackboard or by posting notes online.
+- Option 4: Instructors may give copies of classroom lecture notes, power point presentation, transparencies, or overheads that they use for daily lectures.
+Instructors may utilize Canvas or by posting notes online.
 Power Point presentations, overheads and transparencies must be provided to the student prior to the lecture.

 If you have any questions or concerns, please email the SDRC at firstname.lastname@example.org or call (850)644–9569.